Balonissimo/balonissimo.com/_flights/other-flight.md

     image: /media/landing.jpg
 published: true
 ---
-> Fly in your own city or region!

-If you want to fly in your own city or region, get in contact.
+f you want to fly in your own city or region, get in contact.
 Depending on the geographical and aeronautical conditions we will find a sollution to please your wishes.
-Note that not all regions in **Portugal** are suitable to do a safe flight of one hour.
+Note that not all regions in Portugal are suitable to do a safe flight of one hour.